Skip to main content

 Nearly 10,000 people head to the Great Highway every weekend — way out to the “Outer Lands” of the Sunset and Parkside neighborhoods, where sand regularly carpets the highway and car traffic is replaced by families on scooters, skateboards, and bikes.

 Many of those people behave like my wife and me, who live car-free in the Haight.
-On weekends, we head to the ocean on our bikes, meet up with friends at the log bench at Noriega, and usually spend money at a local business.
-We’ll hit up the Pizza Place, Hook Fish Co., Outerlands, or Toyose for a meal.
-We’ll grab a coffee at Andytown, a boba tea at Quarters, or a four-pack of beer from Woods.
-We typically spend anywhere from $40 to $80 on each visit.
+On weekends, I ride my bike to her art studio near the Great Highway and then we meet up with friends at the log bench at Noriega.
+On my way over, I’ll usually grab a coffee at Andytown or a boba tea at Quarters, or pick up a four-pack of beer from Woods.
+We listen to music, watch the sunset, and get dinner and drinks at Pizza Place on Noriega, Hook Fish, Outerlands, or Toyose.
+We typically spend anywhere from $40 to $80 during each visit.

 This isn’t just anecdotal.
 It correlates with my extensive research examining city data and case studies from other municipalities where waterfront roadways and industrial areas have been converted to public parks.
 In all eight of the examples I analyzed, these conversions generated an economic windfall for local businesses.